-This video covers starting a recording and the difference between a cloud and local recording.
+This page covers starting a recording and the difference between a cloud and local recording.

 The ability for BCH employees to record meetings to the cloud is available upon request at this link on Web2: Cloud Recording Access Request (network access required).
 As detailed in the request form, cloud recordings are not encrypted, and therefore meetings recorded to the cloud may not contain any PHI/PII or otherwise confidential information.